Eppendorf, Hamburg: History

 Eppendorf, first mentioned as Eppenthorp in 1140, is Hamburg's oldest village.
 Its name originates either from the old Germanic epen (on the water) or from the personal name Ebbo/Eppo.
 It is possible, but unlikely, that it was named after Ebbo, the archbishop of Reims.
 During the restoration of the St. Johannis Church, which was first mentioned in 1267, ruins of an older stone tower were found.

-In the 19th century, Eppendorf gained popularity among the affluent people in Hamburg.
+In the 19th century, Eppendorf gained popularity among the affluent of Hamburg.
 The low-lying, moist land was banked up and built on.
 The last area of moorland, the Eppendorfer Moor, was placed under nature protection in 1982.

 In 1894, Eppendorf was transferred to Hamburg.

 Geography

-In 2007 according to the statistical office of Hamburg and Schleswig-Holstein, the quarter Eppendorf has an area of 2,7 km².
+In 2007 according to the statistical office of Hamburg and Schleswig-Holstein, the quarter Eppendorf has an area of 2,7 km2.

-The Isebekkanal flows into the Alster in Eppendorf.
+The Isebekkanal flows into the River Alster in Eppendorf.
 The Tarpenbek flows through the Eppendorfer Mühlenteich, which is where the swans spend the winter, into the Alster, also in Eppendorf.